bdamon/MuscleDTI_Toolbox/README.md

 These steps are elucidated further below.

 ### A. Pre-processing
-Before performing fiber tractography, several pre-processing steps muscle be performed.
+Before performing fiber tractography, several pre-processing steps must be performed.
 These may include:
   * File input;
   * Correction of eddy current-induced distortions in the images;
   * Concatenation of multiple image acqusitions into a single dataset;